Program and Scholarship Overview

 Every dollar you contribute to a Mountain School scholarship or Youth Leadership Adventures scholarship will directly support a school or student participating in the program.
 The Institute has a strong base of earned income that covers operational expenses.
 This enables us to direct all of your contribution to where it’s needed most – directly to students and schools.

 What is the timeline for scholarship awards?

 Students in Youth Leadership Adventures are invited to apply for scholarship funds when they apply for the program (prior to April).
-Schools participating in Mountain School may apply for scholarships when they register.
+Schools participating in Mountain School may apply for scholarships when they register throughout the year.
 Donors are notified of scholarship awards after selections have been made.

 Will I have the opportunity to meet the student or school who receives money from my scholarship?